srinivaskcg/GossipSimulator/README.md

 # GossipProtocol
-Determination of the convergence of Gossip and Push-Sum algorithms through a simulator based on actors written in Scala
+Determination of the convergence of Gossip and Push-Sum algorithms through a simulator based on actors written in Scala.